mozzie-iot/cli/README.md

 ## Description

 The Huebot CLI is a command line interface tool setup and support the Huebot environment.
-Some important functionality includes, but is not limited to, installation and admin account creation.
+Some important functionality includes, but is not limited to, installation, upgrading and admin account creation.

 ## Installation